Individual Taxpayer Identification Number

 An Individual Taxpayer Identification Number (ITIN) is a United States tax processing number issued by the Internal Revenue Service (IRS).
-It is a nine-digit number beginning with the number “9”, has a range of numbers from "50" to "65", "70" to "88", “90” to “92” and “94” to “99” for the fourth and fifth digits, and is formatted like a SSN (i.e., 9XX-XX-XXXX).
-ITIN numbers are issued by the IRS to individuals who do not have and are not eligible to obtain a valid U.S. Social Security Number, but who are required by law to file a U.S. Individual Income Tax Return.
+ITINs are issued by the IRS to individuals who do not have and are not eligible to obtain a valid U.S. Social Security Number (SSN), but who are required by law to file a U.S. Individual Income Tax Return.

-Regardless of immigration status, both resident and nonresident immigrants may have Federal tax return and payment responsibilities under the Internal Revenue Code.
+Regardless of immigration status, both resident and nonresident immigrants may have federal tax return and payment responsibilities under the Internal Revenue Code.
 Individuals must have a filing requirement and file a valid federal income tax return to receive an ITIN, unless they meet an exception.
 An ITIN application cannot be filed electronically (efile).
 The application must be attached to a valid federal income tax return unless the individual qualifies for an exception.

-The ITIN program was created in 1996 for the purpose of allowing tax return filing by individuals without a Social Security number.
-Receiving an ITIN number does not in itself confer the right to work and receive income in the United States.
+The ITIN program was created on July 1, 1996 for the purpose of allowing tax return filing by individuals without a Social Security Number (SSN).
+Receiving an ITIN does not in itself confer the right to work and receive income in the United States.
 ITINs are also used by real estate brokers to facilitate mortgages for unauthorized aliens.
 In addition to use by unauthorized aliens, ITINs are used by foreign investors in United States real estate.
 Such investors need ITINs in order to file federal and state tax returns to report rental income.

 In 2006, 1.4 million people used ITINs when filing tax returns.
-Federal tax law generally prohibits the IRS from sharing data with other government agencies, including the Department of Homeland Security, assuring unauthorized aliens that the tax information will be confidential and generally will not be used to initiate removal procedures.
+Federal tax law generally prohibits the IRS from sharing data with other government agencies, including the Department of Homeland Security (DHS), assuring unauthorized aliens that the tax information will be confidential and generally will not be used to initiate removal procedures.